Breastfeeding Tips to Know Before You Start

 Find a board-certified lactation consultant (IBCLC).

 The extensive knowledge and training that these woman have is incredible.
 My favorite podcast is hosted by the lovely Jacqueline Kincer and it’s called The Breastfeeding Talk Podcast.
 Episode 101 is about preparing for breastfeeding.
 It’s a great place to start.
-Hearing Jacquline talk about her struggles was the first time that I didn’t feel alone.
+Hearing Jacqueline talk about her struggles was the first time that I didn’t feel alone.
 For that, I’m eternally grateful.

 After speaking with a local lactation consultant, she shared with me three breastfeeding tips that she wished moms knew: